The King is Ed

 And the sound of that guitar: bright and clear, but at the same time heavy and rich and complex, shot through with light and energy and sparkle and cheek and humour.

-All of the human emotions are there.
+All of the human emotions are in Ed’s guitar sound.

 Everything we aspire to do as musicians - express and connect with other human beings clearly and concisely; honestly and without filters - is there.